A Suite of Small Business Tax Preparation Services

 Of course, small business tax return preparation services are important.
 Incorporating them into a larger entity that handles some or all these other services streamline the process, increase accuracy, and help in avoiding audit situations.
 When bookkeeping is inhouse with tax preparation, the ledgers are set up just as the preparers want them and based on categorization of income and expenses the IRS prefers.

 As previously mentioned, having the full suite of financial and accounting services working together will generally help the business to avoid audits.
 However, no matter how well the return is prepared or how accurate the numbers, the IRS just loves to come up with questions or even move to audits that could generate more income for the government.
-Of course, more for them means less money for you, so work with a company with a CPA authorized by the IRS to work with them on your behalf.
-Just having a CPA explain the logic process behind how certain accounting entries were chosen can get the IRS off your back.
+Of course, more for them means less money for you, so work with a company with an appropriately licensed tax professional authorized by the IRS to work with them on your behalf.
+Just having a tax professional explain the logic process behind how certain accounting entries were chosen can get the IRS off your back.

 Taking a short-sighted low budget approach to small business tax preparation services can boomerang on you and cost you much more money over the years and even in retirement.